-Our trekking journey commences from Chame as we follow the Marshyangdi valley trail.
+Our trekking journey commences from Chame as we follow the Marshyangdi Valley trail.
 We pass through the unique settlements of Pisang to arrive at Manang.
 We acclimatize for the first time in Manang.
-The trail then leads us to Yak Kharka, Thorong Phedi High camp and eventually arrives at the majestic Thorung La Pass (5,416m).
+The trail then leads us to Yak Kharka, Thorong Phedi High camp, and eventually arrives at the majestic Thorung La Pass (5,416m).

 The stunning Thorung La Pass is a challenging section of the trek and also the highest point of the trek.
 From Thorung-La pass we venture into the Kali Gandaki Valley.
 We will also visit the pilgrimage site of the sacred Muktinath temple, which is revered by both Buddhists and Hindus.
 The temple premises consists of 108 showers.
 We drive back to the beautiful Pokhara city and celebrate the success of the tour.

-The Annapurna Circuit Trek 9 days is ideal for all skill levels.
-Beginner trekkers can hone their skills whereas more experienced trekkers can trek in the beautiful nature.
+The Annapurna Circuit Trek 9 days are ideal for all skill levels.
+Beginner trekkers can hone their skills whereas more experienced trekkers can trek in beautiful nature.
 The captivating trek is an opportunity of a lifetime!
 Read further for the detailed itinerary of the trek and other important details and book your trip now!

 - Glorious sunrise and sunset overlooking the magnificent snow-capped mountains